manuel-serrano/hiphop/examples/hhdroid/README.md

 This example can be _emulated_ on a development machine but it it mostly intented to illustrate how to build an Android application with HipHop.js

+To run it on the emulator, executed `hop hhdroid.js` and browse the two URL (in that order) `localhost:/hop/hhdroid` and `/hop/hopdroid/simulator`.

 Building and installing Android applications has pre-requesites described in the Hop.js documentation [Android](25-android.html).
 Once the Android developmenent tools are operational, this example can be build with: